pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/consumer/applicability.rst

 This API regenerates :ref:`applicability data` for a given set of repositories matched by a given :ref:`search_criteria` asynchronously and saves it in the Pulp database.
-It should be used when a repository content is updated.
+It should be used when a repository's content is updated.
 Only `existing` applicability data is regenerated for given repositories.
 If applicability data for a consumer-repository combination does not already exist, it should be generated using the API `Generate Content Applicability